jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The application uses components from the @geoffcox/react-splitter library, including a body component with a Split component, an outline component, and another Split component, all with specific initial and minimum sizes, and event handlers for the 'onSplitChanged' callback, with the positions of the splitters stored and restored from local storage.
 # MarkdownCode > services > dialog service
 The dialog service is a global singleton that can display dialog boxes for errors, warnings, information, and user-triggered actions in a component, including functions such as showErrorDialog, showSaveDialog, and showOpenDialog.
-# MarkdownCode > services > line parser
-The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service, using a fragmentIndex array to store text-fragment objects, a createTextFragment function to trim and convert the line to lowercase, determine the depth-level of the text-fragment, assign the title, calculate the key, and add it to the project-service, a calculateKey function to calculate the key of a text-fragment based on its depth-level and title, a clear function to clear the fragmentIndex list, and parse, insertLine, and deleteLine functions to handle different types of lines and insert or delete lines.
 # MarkdownCode > services > project service > change-processor service
 The change-processor service updates the project service with the user's edits by processing changes in the project content, including updating the content, parsing and replacing lines, and marking the storage service as dirty.
 # MarkdownCode > services > gpt service